NCS Conference 2023 – Balance:

 Balancing Driving and Resisting Forces to Achieve Project Goals

-We look forward to welcoming you in in Guelph, Ontario this July.
+We look forward to welcoming you to Guelph, Ontario this June.

 2023 DRAFT SCHEDULE for Monday, Tuesday and Wednesday posted HERE (updated June 15, 2023)